Anyel-ec/SalesSystem/README.md

+# PHP Sales System CRUD

-Key Features:
+## Key Features:

-CRUD Operations: Performs all basic data management operations - Create, Read, Update, and Delete sales and product records.
+- **CRUD Operations:** Performs all basic data management operations - Create, Read, Update, and Delete sales and product records.

-Sales Management: Records sales for products or services, including details such as date, customer information, sold products, and total amount.
+- **Sales Management:** Records sales for products or services, including details such as date, customer information, sold products, and total amount.

-Product Administration: Allows adding new products, editing existing details, and removing products that are no longer available.
+- **Product Administration:** Allows adding new products, editing existing details, and removing products that are no longer available.

-Customer Management: Simplifies maintaining the customer list, facilitating the association of sales with specific customers.
+- **Customer Management:** Simplifies maintaining the customer list, facilitating the association of sales with specific customers.

-Dashboard: Provides an intuitive dashboard for viewing sales statistics and summaries, aiding in decision-making.
+- **Dashboard:** Provides an intuitive dashboard for viewing sales statistics and summaries, aiding in decision-making.

-Security: Incorporates security measures to protect sensitive data and operations within the application.
+- **Security:** Incorporates security measures to protect sensitive data and operations within the application.

-User-Friendly Interface: Clean and user-friendly design for easy navigation and usage.
+- **User-Friendly Interface:** Clean and user-friendly design for easy navigation and usage.

-Technologies Used:
+## Technologies Used:

-Programming Language: PHP
+- **Programming Language:** PHP
-Database: MySQL
+- **Database:** MySQL
-Frontend: Bootstrap
+- **Frontend:** Bootstrap

-Installation Requirements:
+## Installation Requirements:

+[Include detailed instructions on how to set up and run the application locally, including any dependencies and database configuration.]

-Contribution:
+## Contribution:

 Contributions are welcome!
 If you'd like to contribute to the development of this application, please follow these steps:

-Fork the repository.
+1. Fork the repository.
-Create a branch for your contribution (git checkout -b new-feature).
+2. Create a branch for your contribution (`git checkout -b new-feature`).
-Make your changes and commit (git commit -m 'Add new feature').
+3. Make your changes and commit (`git commit -m 'Add new feature'`).
-Push your changes to your fork (git push origin new-feature).
+4. Push your changes to your fork (`git push origin new-feature`).
-Create a Pull Request for your changes to be reviewed.
+5. Create a Pull Request for your changes to be reviewed.

-License:
+## License:

 This project is under the [License Name].
 Refer to the LICENSE.md file for more information.

-Author:
+## Authors:

+- Jhon Zambrano
-Jhon Zambrano, Angel Patiño
+- Angel Patiño

-Contact:
+## Contact:

+- Jhon Zambrano: jhonmacias1999@gmail.com
-jhonmacias1999@gmail.com, paulangel826@gmail.com
+- Angel Patiño: paulangel826@gmail.com